 After perusing eBay and Amazon, I decided upon Etsy, where I located Danny’s shop, wrote to him, and immediately hit it off with him, my new UK contact.

 Danny’s little gadget is very reasonably priced and does the job well.
 It provides a much more fluid volume transition that the amp’s volume circuitry does.
+Yet the Dr Watson Lion Tamer is simply a basic volume control.

-I received my Lion Tamers a few days ago and can’t get over the fact that I can crank up the amp to 12 yet play very comfortably without causing ears to bleed.
+I received my Dr Watson Lion Tamers a few days ago and can’t get over the fact that I can crank up the amp to 12 yet play very comfortably without causing ears to bleed.

 The design is perfect.
 Small and tight fit in the amp’s preamp in and power output jacks, evoke a smile.
 This is snug.